ozanMSFT/pytorch-wiki/Debugging-using-with-ssh-for-Github-Actions.md

 ```

 ## Linux
 Once you are connected through ssh, you may need to enter a docker container.
 Run `docker ps` to check if there are any docker containers running.
 Note that your CI job might be in the process of initiating a docker container, which means it will not show up yet.
 It is best to wait until the CI job reaches a step where it is building pytorch or running pytorch tests.
-If the job does have a docker container, run `docker exec -it IMAGE_ID /bin/bash` to connect to it.
+If the job does have a docker container, run `docker exec -it CONTAINER_ID /bin/bash` to connect to it.

 Now you can find the pytorch working directory, which could be ~/workspace or ~/project, and run commands locally to debug the failure.